Dress Code

 What to buy? ( For younger students)

-Twirling Tykes Creative Movement (ages 2-3): Pink ballet slippers, pink tights, leotard, and ballet skirt (optional) OR black ballet slippers, black dance pants, and a fitted shirt
+Pink ballet slippers, dance tights, leotard, and ballet skirt (optional) OR black ballet slippers, dance pants, and a fitted shirt

-Ballet: Pink ballet slippers, tank leotard (any color), pink tights, ballet skirt (optional) OR black ballet slippers, black dance pants, and fitted shirt
+Pink ballet slippers, tank leotard, dance tights, ballet skirt (optional) OR black ballet slippers, dance pants, and fitted shirt

-Jazz: Black oxford jazz shoes, leotard of any color, black or tan tights and/or black leggings OR black dance pants and fitted shirt
+Black oxford jazz shoes, leotard, dance tights and/or leggings OR dance pants and fitted shirt

-Tap: Black patent leather tap shoes w/tap elastics or black oxford tap shoes, leotard of any color, black or tan tights and/or black leggings OR black dance pants and fitted shirt
+Black patent leather tap shoes w/tap elastics or black oxford tap shoes, leotard, dance tights and/or leggings OR dance pants and fitted shirt

 little dancers pointing toes